 One of the priorities for our Consulting and Client Services team here at Rhythm Systems this quarter was to nail down Job Scorecards (or Employee Scorecards) for each team member.
 Some of us had Job Scorecards when we were hired (some of us have been around longer than the tool!), but as our company has grown and changed, so have the roles we are all filling.
 Additionally, we are looking to hire for new roles on our team that we have yet to clearly define, so it was necessary for us to revisit this tool this quarter.
+Read this post if you are confused on job scorecard vs job description and when to use the right tool.

 This exercise sounded easy enough - the one page tool is simple, and we should be able to use our own tool, right?
 However, I found completing the Job Scorecard to be quite a challenging undertaking.
 Perhaps it is because our company is growing quickly and we are all wearing multiple hats, but I just kept getting stuck on mine!
 Luckily, I work with a team of expert coaches who knew exactly how to guide me through it.
 If you are a Rhythm client, your coach can walk you through this exercise, too, but since not all of you have access to such an incredible resource, I thought I would share some tips that made completing the Job Scorecard tool for my role much easier: